-Our strengths on the 2023 Dashboard are prominently reflected in our school's Suspension Rate.
-California Connections Academy proudly boasts a Suspension Rate of zero percent across all student groups, a noteworthy achievement compared to the state's average suspension rate of 3.5%.
+Our strengths on the 2024 Dashboard are prominently reflected in our school's Suspension Rate.
+California Online Public Schools Central Coast proudly boasts a Suspension Rate of zero percent across all student groups, a noteworthy achievement compared to the state's average suspension rate of 3.2%.
 This accomplishment underscores our dedication to fostering open communication with our students, cultivating robust teacher-student relationships, and promoting academic consistency.

-It is also important to note that on the 2023 Dashboard English Learner Progress, College and Career, and Graduation Rate indicators show no performance color due to student numbers throughout all student groups.
+It is also important to note that the 2024 Dashboard does not provide performance colors for English Learner Progress, College and Career, or Graduation Rate due to the small number of students enrolled in these indicators, which prevents public reporting.

-However, the 2023 Dashboard also sheds light on areas of focus and growth that necessitate our attention to ensure the success of all students and student groups at our school.
+However, the 2024 Dashboard also sheds light on areas of focus and growth that necessitate our attention to ensure the success of all students and student groups at our school.
 These areas serve as guiding points for our ongoing efforts to enhance our educational offerings and support systems, ultimately striving for continuous improvement and student achievement.